Keyboard shortcuts

 Config size128 bytes per environment state

-Layer count8 instructions (4 Bounds + 4 Radiance)
+Layer count8 sequential instructions

 Instruction size128 bits (two u64 values)